 A "great room", treasured by many since the house was built in 1856, functions as a working studio for Dean and houses much of his collection.
 Other pieces can been found locally in a Meaford cafe and a Collingwood church.
 The "great room" is visible from Bridge Street and is the first thing you see when looking toward the house.
 Dean and his wife Peggy live in another section of the home and will be available if you have any questions, want to chat about art or about Dean's art, or make a purchase.
 Casual viewing - in other words no purchase - is very welcome!

-The studio is open most days between 9 AM until dusk in the spring, summer and fall, closing earlier in the winter.
-When we do have to be away, we are often close by.
+The studio is closed due to COVID.
+We may be open later in the spring.
+Usually when we do have to be away, we are often close by.
 Please feel free to contact us in case we miss you, or before you plan to arrive at the cell number below.

 If you see a piece on this web site that you would like to purchase, but are not able to visit the gallery, please let us know via any means above and we can discuss shipping.